agdenadel/callbackreproducibility/README.md

 knitr::opts_chunk$set(eval = FALSE)
 ```

 from the file header.
-We do not recommend doing this for the vignettes that actually use `callback`, `sc-SHC`, and `CHOIR` for clustering.
+We do not recommend doing this for the vignettes that actually use `callback`, `sc-SHC`, and `CHOIR` for clustering because they have a long runtime.
 Rather, the R portions of these files should be put in a script and run using `Rscript`.

 ## Relevant Citations